unfoldtoolbox/unfold/docs/docs_sphinx/contenttutorials.rst

 Theoretical Background
 ==================
-We recommend the *unfold* toolbox paper (`Ehinger & Dimigen 2018 <XXX>`,b) for an introduction to linear modeling in ERP analyses.
+We recommend the *unfold* toolbox paper (`Ehinger & Dimigen 2018 <https://www.biorxiv.org/content/10.1101/360156v3>`,b) for an introduction to linear modeling in ERP analyses.
 The second part explicitly discusses deconvolution.
 This overview will give you the gist on these topics.

 Introduction to linear modeling
 ----------------------------------